leoHeidel/stable-fluids/README.md

 # stable-fluids

 This is a school project for the class INF574 at Polytechnique Paris.
-The goal of this project is to have an implementation of the artivle *Stable Fluids* by **Jos Stam** (1999).
+The goal of this project is to have an implementation of the article *Stable Fluids* by **Jos Stam** (1999).

 For this project we use Python 3 and Tensorflow 2.0.
-This may not be the most logical choice, but is a good exercise.
+This may not be the most logical choice, but it is a good exercise.
 A better choice would be to use openGL.

 ## Dependencies